babynus/projeqtor/branches/V7.1/projeqtor/docs/user/ConfigurationManagement.rst

      - Another name to identify the component.
    * - Responsible
      - Person responsible for the component.
+   * - Statut
+     - State to be registered
    * - :term:`Closed`
      - Box checked indicates the component is archived.
    * - Description